What we’re interested in

 - DOC, DOCx, or RTF format

-Your writing should not promote racism, intolerance, or an us-versus-them mindset
+Your writing must be original and should not promote racisim, intolerance, or an us-versus-them mindset

 Some more things to note: